comit-network/RFCs/RFC-007-SWAP-Ethereum-Basic.md

 The contract itself works by hard coding the `redeem_identity` and `refund_identity` into the contract.
 When it is called with the correct `secret` as the calldata it will transfer all the Ether to the `redeem_identity` using a `selfdestruct`.
-When it is called without any data after the `expiry ` it will transfer all the Ether to the `refund_identity` using a `selfdestruct`.
+When it is called without any calldata after the `expiry` it will transfer all the Ether to the `refund_identity` using a `selfdestruct`.

 Note that the contract doesn't check the identity of the caller.